RyoSpiralArchitect/SpiralReality-AIT/README.md

 - Spectral transformer encoder: `integrated/encoder.py` upgrades the old toy adapter to a multi-head, layer-normalised NumPy transformer with phase-aware FiLM modulation.
 It keeps track of gate-aware attention maps and reports its device inventory so external backends (or future GPU shims) can slot in without touching the One-Pass logic.
+The optional `spiral_transformer_cpp` build now installs alongside the Python wrapper and surfaces compile-time CUDA/ROCm/MPS hints through `device_inventory()`/`set_device()` so GPU-capable targets can be selected without adding a PyTorch dependency.
 - Streaming-friendly trainer: `StudentTrainingConfig(cache_sequences=False)` turns on
   low-memory mode so the boundary learner rebuilds sequences on the fly, enabling massive corpora to be processed in pure NumPy without staging every example in RAM.
 Training summaries report cache usage alongside backend/device inventories so large-scale jobs remain observable.
 - Phase-aware encoding: curvature-derived local features are folded into the positional signal and boundary probabilities seed a gated attention mask, lifting stability and F1 on reflective text.
-  The encoder loader (`integrated/encoder_backends.py`) also probes for Julia/R transformer adapters, mirroring the boundary student's backend selection so joint training can ride compiled kernels.
+  The encoder loader (`integrated/encoder_backends.py`) also probes for C++/Julia/R transformer adapters, mirroring the boundary student's backend selection so joint training can ride compiled kernels.
 - Learned latent dynamics: a small MLP (see `integrated/dynamics.py`) distils the handcrafted